Paul Emil Jacobs: Life and career

-Jacobs, son of the philologist Frederick Jacobs, received his art training at the Munich Academy of Fine Arts and first became known for his painting of Mercury and Argus (from Classical mythology).
+Jacobs, son of the philologist Frederick Jacobs, was born in Gotha.
+He received his art training at the Munich Academy of Fine Arts and first became known for his painting of Mercury and Argus (from Classical mythology).
 In 1824 he went to Rome, where he attracted critical attention by painting "The Raising of Lazarus".
 In 1836 he made a series of historical paintings at the Welfenschloss in Hannover.